Oteghelepius/alx-system_engineering-devops/0x00-shell_basics/README.md

-this us our readme file content for sjell basics
+this us our readme file content for shell basics